rackerlabs/docs-dxp-handbook/docs/getting-help/raci-tables/java-and-net.rst

 for Java and .NET:

 .. list-table::
+   :widths: 25 25 25 25
    :header-rows: 1

    * - Tasks
      - RAS Digital Experience: Application installation and configuration
      - RAS Digital Experience: Application operations
      - Customer/SI
-   * - 24x7x365 access to a team of Application Support Engineers,
+   * - Provide 24x7x365 access to a team of Application Support Engineers, including highly technical .NET experts who:
-       including:
-         * Highly technical .NET experts
-         * Experience in infrastructure management
+       * Are experienced in infrastructure management
-         * Active monitoring of complete environment
+       * Provide active monitoring of the complete environment -
-     -
      - R, A
      -
    * - Environment sizing, including:
        * Number and name of environments (DEV, QA, PROD)
        * Number of nodes
        * Virtual machine CPU and RAM environments
        * Amount of disk space added
      -
      - C, I
      - R, A
    * - Define and document initial OS-level requirements, including:
        * Number and name of environments (DEV, QA, PROD)
        * Number of nodes
        * Virtual machine CPU and RAM
        * Amount of disk space
      -
      - C, I
      - R, A